How to Create a Personality Quiz

 Choose a Layout

-A personality quiz is a type of outcome-based quiz.
+A personality test is a type of outcome-based quiz.
 It takes an input and displays an outcome, which shares a thematic connection with the most recurring response.
-To start building a personality quiz on Outgrow, you will need to first select a layout of your preference.
+To start building a personality test on Outgrow, you will need to first select a layout of your preference.

 The rule of thumb is to consider the various input modes (i.e. dropdown, opinion slider, or single-select) you wish to include in your quiz.
 Once this is done, you can move on to the actual quiz creation process.